Eleanor Witcombe

-Eleanor Katrine Witcombe AM (20 September 1923 – 21 October 2018) was an Australian writer who worked extensively in radio, film and television.
+Eleanor Katrine Witcombe AM (20 September 1923 – 21 October 2018) was an Australian screenwriter and playwright who worked extensively in radio, film and television.

 Early life and education

-Witcombe was born in Yorketown, South Australia where her father ran a farm, and later a grocery store.
+Witcombe was born in Yorketown, South Australia to Bertha Eriksen, who was of Danish and Prussian descent, and Noel Whitcombe.
+Her father ran a farm there, and later a grocery store.
 In 1939, the family drove to Queensland, intending to move to Cooktown, but ending up in Brisbane where Eleanor and her sister Aileen attended Brisbane Girls Grammar School.
-In 1941, Witcombe left school due to chronic asthma, and the family moved to Sydney, where she attended the National Art School.
+In 1941, Witcombe left school due to chronic asthma, and the family relocated to Sydney, where she attended the National Art School.
 She worked as a governess at a New South Wales property during World War II, but was unhappy in the role and dreamt of becoming a writer.

 Writing career

 In 1947, Witcombe was awarded a scholarship at the Mercury Theatre founded by Peter Finch.
 The following year, the Mosman Theatre Club commissioned her to write three plays for children, which received national acclaim and began her writing career.

 In 1952, she moved to England and worked at the BBC as a typist.
 Whilst in London, she managed to get her play, Smugglers Beware!, produced and performed at Toynbee Hall.